carlst99/UVOCBot/README.md

 ![Picture of various UVOCBot commands](assets/Banner.webp)

 To my knowledge, there isn't a publicly hosted instance of UVOCBot available.
-Hence if you'd like to use it in your own server, you'll have to host your own, or find someone kind enough to do it for you.
-See [Setup](#Setup) for more info.
+Hence, if you'd like to use it in your own server, you'll have to host your own, or find someone kind enough to do it for you.
+See [Setup](#setup-for-hosting) for more info.

 Contrary to the above, if you know me through the PlanetSide 2 community, feel free to get in touch and ask for a private invite link.
 I might say yes :slightly_smiling_face:.